 This is a guest post by Diane Kidman, author of the bestselling “Herbs Gone Wild!”
 Kindle series.
 She studied with the Southwest School of Botanical Medicine and is often seen munching various weeds and leaves.

-Mountain Rose Herbs stocks many of the herbs and plants featured on Wildcrafting Wednesday.
+Mountain Rose Herbs stocks many of the herbs and plants featured in the Weekly Weeder series.
 They also carry an assortment of bottles, droppers and other supplies.